oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

-# Automated Database Patching at Scale with Fleet Maintenance UI
+# Automated Database Update(Patching) at Scale with Fleet Maintenance UI

 ## Introduction
-In this workshop, you will experience the benefits of using the Oracle Enterprise Manager Fleet Maintenance User Interface to automate the patching of multiple Oracle Databases in one flow.
+In this workshop, you will experience the benefits of using the Oracle Enterprise Manager Fleet Maintenance User Interface to automate the update(patching) of multiple Oracle Databases in one flow.

 *Estimated Time*: 60 minutes

 ### About the Database Fleet Maintenance UI capability in Oracle Enterprise Manager

-Database Fleet Maintenance is an end-to-end automated solution for patching and upgrade of Oracle Databases.
-Fleet Maintenance enables DBAs to automate patching of a wide range of Oracle Database configurations including Oracle RAC environments with Data Guard Standby.
+Database Fleet Maintenance is an end-to-end automated solution for update(patching) and upgrade of Oracle Databases.
+Fleet Maintenance enables DBAs to automate update(patching) of a wide range of Oracle Database configurations including Oracle RAC environments with Data Guard Standby.

 Starting with Enterprise Manager 13.5 RU1, Enterprise Manager offers a new interface to ease automated update(patching), and upgrade of your database fleet.

 Benefits of using the EM Fleet Maintenance capability include:
 - Minimizing downtime with use of Out of Place patching
 - Enterprise scalability using the Enterprise Manger Deployment Procedures Framework
-- A single pane of glass for monitoring and managing the entire patching and upgrade operations
+- A single pane of glass for monitoring and managing the entire update(patching) and upgrade operations
 - Ability to schedule/retry/suspend/resume operations
 - Patch Oracle Databases across different infrastructure including engineered systems like Oracle ExaCC